project-improv/improv/WSLINSTALL.md

         sudo apt-get install g++
         ```

-5. RASP freezing entirely
+5. improv freezing entirely
     - Solved by commented out `self.limbo.subscribe()` in nexus.py createNexus() function and `self.client.subscribe()` in store.py under the Watcher class

 6. ModuleNotFound errors for specific packages
    - Solved by ensuring the following versions of packages were installed:
    - scikit-learn==0.23.2
    - numpy==1.18
-   - python <= 3.6
+   - python <= 3.7
+   A requirements.txt for a functioning directory has also been included.